 The movements get simplified, allowing the muscles to operate as one unit.
 We do this with all movements.

 When doing a pushing exercise, for example, we see the use of the pec majors as the agonist, the anterior deltoids and triceps as synergists, and then there are many stabilizers.

 The movement would be far less efficient if we did not have these muscles all working as a unit.

 Motor learning will be the integration of motor control processes through the use of practice and experience that we gain.

 This gives us the ability to perform movements skillfully.

-We learn the movements and retain them for use in the future. our ability to perform skills effectively will increase as time goes on and we become super efficient.
+We learn the movements and retain them for use in the future.
+Our ability to perform skills effectively will increase as time goes on and we become super efficient.

-This is the utilization of sensory information and sensorimotor information for aiding in development of permanent neural representations of motor patterns for the efficiency of movements.
+This is the utilization of sensory information and sensorimotor information for aiding in the development of permanent neural representations of motor patterns for the efficiency of movements.

 External feedback is the information provided by an external source.

 These are things like the trainer during your movements or watching yourself perform in a mirror.